chris98122/k8s-scheduler-extender-example/README.md

 # k8s-scheduler-extender-example
 ## declaration

-This is a repo that the frame is forked from everpeace/k8s-scheduler-extender-example, the algorithm is written by us.
+This repo's frame is forked from everpeace/k8s-scheduler-extender-example, and the algorithm is written by us.

-In the lab, we use our customized scheduler and also built-in scheduler (see extender.yaml and built-in-scheduler.yaml).
-And also compare the scheduled result from the customized scheduler and the built-in.
+In the lab, we use our customized scheduler and built-in scheduler (see extender.yaml and built-in-scheduler.yaml).
+And finally compare the scheduled result from the customized scheduler and the built-in scheduler.

 See the report in ./report directory.